 Assortment of Feeders and Homes

-From larger perching space to variety of habitat holes, be sure to mix up your feeders.
+From larger perching space to a variety of habitat holes, be sure to mix up your feeders.
 What is attractive to one bird may be too small for another species.
-Research your dream bird and understand their likes from nesting preferences to seed and create that environment around your bird house.
+Research your dream bird and understand their likes from nesting preferences to seed and create that environment around your birdhouse.
 Create a feeding and living environment that is quiet and enables birds to spot danger easily.

-Consider adding a squirrel proof feeder or squirrel baffles to your yard.
-If birds are being scared off by squirrels this may be a contributing factor, why they aren’t visiting or stay long to feed.
+Consider adding a squirrel-proof feeder or squirrel baffles to your yard.
+If birds are being scared off by squirrels this may be a contributing factor, to why they aren’t visiting or staying long to feed.

 Variety of Food